venpus/uniuni/README.rst

         uint16_t battery_level  - current battery level in mV
         uint16_t button_state   - current button state (0/1 - release/pressed)

+    There are 2 scenarios (see description above):

+        - if we wake up due to timer (just to send information about battery status), then button_state field will have information about current button state, so it may be chaged during advertising period in case someone has pressed the button

+        - if we wake up due to button press, then button_state field will be equal to 1 during full advertising perdio even in the button has been released at some point.

     ATTENTION.
 Bluetooth LE uses little endianness to represent the data

     ATTENTION.
 Right now Company ID is 0x0059 (it's Nordic Semiconductor Company Identifier).